serkansevilgen/serkansevilgen.github.io/events.md

 - **ICMC 2023 - The International Computer Music Conference**
 Shenzhen (China), 15 - 20 October 2023.
-Reviewer for the paper track.
+Selected to be a reviewer for the paper track.
 [Conference website](https://icmc2023.org.cn/)

 - **Atmospheres Workshop**
 Istanbul (Turkey), 12 - 13 October 2023.
+The workshop titled "Atmospheres - Multisensorial research in Istanbul.
+Artistic and academic research in Dialogue", organized in collaboration with Orient Institute Is- tanbul, Concordia University (Tiohtià:ke Montreal), and Istanbul Technical University Center for Advanced Studies in Music (MIAM)
 Presenting a sound work.
 Details to be announced

 - **Australasian Computer Music Conference 2023**